GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc.md

 [add an IAM database user](https://cloud.google.com/sql/docs/postgres/create-manage-iam-users#creating-a-database-user).
 Now, you can connect using user or service account credentials instead of a password.
-When setting up the connection, set the `ENABLE_IAM_AUTH` connection property to `true` and `user` to the email address associated with your IAM user.
+When setting up the connection, set the `enableIamAuth` connection property to `true` and `user` to the email address associated with your IAM user.